Buying guide๐ง Music & Audio

 - Student and family plan verification processes can be tedious.

-Apple Music costs roughly the same as Spotify and includes lossless and hi-res lossless audio (up to 24-bit/192kHz) plus Dolby Atmos spatial audio โ at no extra charge.
-That alone puts it ahead for audiophiles who aren't ready to pay Tidal's premium.
+Apple Music is actually a touch cheaper than Spotify โ about $10.99/month for Individual, $16.99 for a six-person Family plan, and $5.99 for Student (as of June 2026) โ and it includes lossless and hi-res lossless audio (up to 24-bit/192kHz) plus Dolby Atmos spatial audio at no extra charge.
+That alone puts it ahead for audiophiles who aren't ready to pay for Tidal.

 The catalog is comparable to Spotify's, with over 100 million tracks.
 Discovery is improving but still lags behind Spotify's algorithmic recommendations.
 If you live in the Apple ecosystem โ iPhone, Mac, HomePod, Apple Watch โ integration is seamless in a way no competitor matches.